- R100 non-refundable deposit per application (will be deducted from adoption fee)

 All puppies and kittens adopted must be sterilised at 6 months of age as per the Adoption Contract.
 The cost is covered by the adoption fee.

-A reminder will be sent to you and bookings for sterilisations are made through Save-a-Pet.
-However, the onus is on the owner to ensure that the arrangements for sterilisation are made.
+A reminder will be sent to you and bookings for sterilisations are made by Save-a-Pet.
+However, the onus is on the owner to ensure that the arrangements for sterilisation are made, so please contact our office when you receive your reminder.

 No. As per the Adoption Contract, adoption fees are considered a donation and are non-refundable.